-Pyragraph also offers resources such as how-to articles and downloads to help creatives pursue projects and self-employment.
-Some are free; some are available only to Pyragraph Premium subscribers (subscriptions cost just $15/year).
+Pyragraph also offers resources such as downloadable contract templates and e-guides to help indies pursue projects and self-employment.
+Some are free and some are available for purchase; you’ll find all of them on our Resources page.

 Who We Are